akurtic1/Onboard-Automator/README.md

 In this task, I created a simple parameter files for the deployment with different environment configurations.
 Within this task, I learned the new command to deploy template with parameters:

-+ az deployment group create --resource-group az-104 --template-file mai n.bicep --parameters @dev.parameters.json
+az deployment group create --resource-group az-104 --template-file main.bicep --parameters @dev.parameters.json

 + Task 8: Maintaining and Updates